baradaran/microbit-dal-2/README.md

-# microbit-dal
+# Calliope-dal

-The core set of drivers, mechanisms and types that make up the micro:bit runtime.
+The core set of drivers, mechanisms and types that is adapted to use on Calliope.

 ## Overview